How To Map & Measure the Customer Journey

 It is vital to understand your customers’ perspectives on your company.
 You may utilise data from the customer journey map to correlate what they must have experienced.
 You can clearly understand why a customer chose you or why they left and chose another brand.
 It will assist you in optimising your products/services and benefiting from an improved customer experience.

-All of this is impossible until you measure the customer journey by evaluating the statistics and providing relevant insights to improve the customer experience.
+All of this is impossible until you measure the customer journey by evaluating the statistics and providing relevant insights by using customer experience tools to improve the customer experience.

 Let’s dig a little deeper into it.